pulumi/terraform-provider-datadog/website/docs/r/logs_index.html.markdown

 ## Example Usage

 A sample Datadog logs index resource definition.
-Note that at this point, it is not possible to create new logs indexes through Terraform, so the `name` field must match a name of an already existing index.
+Note that at this point, it is not possible to create new logs indexes through this provider, so the `name` field must match a name of an already existing index.
 If you want to keep the current state of the index, we suggest importing it (see below).

 ```hcl